Richard Cashman

 Teaching and Supervision

-Rich teaches a variety of EAP courses, focusing primarily on academic English for Medical and Biomedical Science students.
-He also develops and manages pre-sessional EAP courses and supervises postgraduate students on their dissertation projects, supporting them through the research and writing processes.
-Rich enjoys incorporating innovative teaching methodologies into his courses and frequently engages in reflective teaching practices, where participants analyse the methods taught in real-time.
-He is passionate about enhancing the learning experience through interdisciplinary approaches and the integration of AI into educational frameworks.
+Rich teaches a diverse range of English for Academic Purposes (EAP) courses, with a focus on academic English and UK higher education study skills for international students.
+His teaching spans disciplines such as Medical and Biomedical Sciences, International Banking, Accounting, and Education.
+In addition to his teaching responsibilities, Rich oversees the development and delivery of the university’s pre-sessional EAP courses and supervises postgraduate research students, guiding them through the research and writing processes for their dissertations.
+Rich is committed to innovative teaching practices, incorporating reflective teaching methodologies that enable participants to critically evaluate and apply the methods taught in real-time.
+He is particularly passionate about enhancing the learning experience through interdisciplinary approaches and the strategic integration of Generative AI into educational frameworks.

 Research and Knowledge Exchange